 Gluten-Free Pumpkin Pancakes

 Gluten-free pumpkin pancakes are sweet, seasonal and a perfect morning treat for kids with dietary considerations.
-The recipe calls for ingredients that you likely already have on hand, and parents can top off the early day treat with cinnamon syrup or a drizzle of chocolate or caramel sauce in a spiderweb design.
+The recipe calls for ingredients that you likely already have on hand, and parents can top off the morning treat with cinnamon syrup or a drizzle of chocolate or caramel sauce in a spiderweb design.

 Halloween is a day for treats galore.
 Worry about the sugar detox on November 1st!
 To make a sweet donut treat that is sure to be a monster of a hit, you'll need a good recipe for a delicious glazed donut.
 Purchase a package of funny ghoulish teeth and enough icing to create some frightful design elements on your freshly baked donuts.
 Place neon-fanged teeth into the center of the donut.
 Use icing or candy eyes to create a face for your monster donut.
 Serve these sweet treats with a warm apple cider.

-Jack-O'-Lantern Fruit Bowl
+Jack-o'-Lantern Fruit Bowl

 Not every Halloween breakfast dish has to be loaded with sugar.
 You can still create a sweet seasonal dish by playing on the natural sweetness of fruit.
 Hollow out a large orange and carve a jack-o'-lantern face into the hollowed-out orange.
 Fill the orange with chopped-up fruits (and even seeds and nuts) of your choosing.
 Feel free to add whatever touches to this dish you see fit.
 A topping of granola or a small squeeze of whipped cream with a few orange sprinkles will make for a picture-perfect Halloween breakfast.